-The Berkeley Law Appellate Team competes in six different competitions in the areas of California, constitutional, federal, environmental and intellectual property law.
-In four of these competitions, we send two teams for a total of ten competition teams.
+The Berkeley Law Moot Court Team competes in several competitions spanning state, federal, constitutional, environmental and intellectual property law.
 Berkeley Law consistently advances to the regional quarterfinal and semifinal rounds, and often places in the top ten for best oralist/best advocate awards.

 For information about tryouts, please click here.
 If you have questions or need additional information, please contact the Appellate Team Student Directors, at email@example.com.
 Please note that the competitions listed below are subject to change from year to year.

-Roger J. Traynor California Appellate Moot Court Competition (Traynor), Witkin Legal Institute
+Roger J. Traynor California Appellate Moot Court Competition (Traynor)

-The Roger J. Traynor California Appellate Moot Court Competition is organized by the Witkin Legal Institute and Thomson/West.
+The Roger J. Traynor California Appellate Moot Court Competition was created by the Witkin Legal Institute and Thomson/West as a platform for students to focus on California appellate practice.
 In order to make the competition most educational and rewarding for students, the problem is drawn from a real case in the California Court of Appeal.
 The competition judges are limited to justices and research attorneys of the Court of Appeal and experienced appellate attorneys.
 The competition attempts to have each team argue before a Court of Appeal judge at least once.
 The topics are focused on California law.
 Berkeley Law sends one team of two students to this competition.
 By rule, teams may be as large as three students, but in any round of oral argument, only two team members may participate.
 We currently limit our team to two members so that each student can participate in every round, but in the past we have sent a team of three students.
 The problem is released in early January with the brief typically due in late February.
 The oral argument is held in early April.
 The workload for this competition begins in January, but is most intense in February and March.

 National Appellate Advocacy Competition (NAAC), American Bar Association